Are you sick of sleep walking through your career?

 I’m Karen Schmidt and I’m a career coach who shows mid career professionals how to wake up and turn their career dream into reality.
 That might mean making some minor adjustments or doing a major shift.
 The important thing is you make decisions based on what’s right for you, not just follow the crowd.

 I have over 30 years experience working in Human Resources and Corporate Training with 20 of those years spent self employed as a speaker, facilitator and coach.

 I’m the author of 5 books on career planning, personal development and leadership plus I have a degree in Adult Education and a range of other related qualifications and accreditations.

-Now that I’ve woken up I want to use my experiences to help other people turn their dream career into reality.
+I want to use my experiences to help you turn your dream career into reality.
 I can show you how to get clear on your personal definition of success and then pivot from where you are now to create a career that makes you feel awake!
-If you’re already awake I can help you to stay that way.

-I’m not necessarily going to tell you to quit your job.
-Often you can create your dream career by staying where you are.
-What I want to do is give you the tools to make decisions that are right for you, to help you create your dream career instead of living someone else’s dream.
-When you do that it often turns into a nightmare!
+I’m not necessarily going to encourage you to quit your job.
+Often you can create your dream career by staying where you are and making minor adjustments.
+What I want to do is give you the tools to make decisions that are right for you.
+I want to help you create your dream career instead of living someone else’s dream because when you do that it often turns into a nightmare!